SFMTA/shuttle_analysis/shuttle_db/docker.md

   C02RP8FEG8WP:sfmta aleung181$ cd shuttle_analysis
   ```

 * Build docker image -- this will take a couple of minutes.
-This downloads all the packages needed for the docker image and packages all the datafiles into the image itself
+This downloads all the packages needed for the docker image.

   ```
   C02RP8FEG8WP:shuttle_analysis aleung181$ cd shuttle_db